cherkavi/cheat-sheet/aws-migrating-to.md

 > pay attention to Parameter Store

 ## Systems Manager Parameter Store
 > Primarily used for storing configuration data and parameters ( database connection strings, passwords, license codes )

+## Lessons learned
+* Latency between onPremise and AWS services
+* Ingress/Egress is not a free
+* Oracle Exadata is not an Oracle